 To move one or more objects, select the objects and click the move tool \clubsuit from the 2D or 3D view.
-The property panel for the move tool is shown in Figure 131.
+The property panel for the move tool is shown in Figure 145.

-Normal Mode Move X: 0.0 m Move
+Normal Mode Mo ove X: 0.0 m Move

-Copy Mode Copies: 1 Move Y: 0.0 m
+O Copy Mode Copies: 1 Mo ove Y: 0.0 m

-Randomize Occupant Profile Parameters Move Z: 0.0 m Cancel
+Randomize Occupant Profile Parameters ove Z: 0.0 m Cancel

-Figure 131.
+Figure 145.
 Property panel for the translate tool